Testing of Autonomous Driving Systems: Where Are We and Where Should We Go?: Abstract

 \section{Abstract}

-Autonomous driving shows great potential to reform modern transportation.
-However, its reliability and safety have drawn a lot of attention and concerns.
+Autonomous driving has shown great potential to reform modern transportation.
+Yet its reliability and safety have drawn a lot of attention and concerns.
 Compared with traditional software systems, autonomous driving systems (ADSs) often use deep neural networks in tandem with logic-based modules.
 This new paradigm poses unique challenges for software testing.
-Recently, the software engineering (SE) community has devoted significant effort to developing new testing techniques for autonomous driving systems.
-However, it is not clear to what extent those techniques have addressed the needs of industrial practitioners.
-To fill this gap, we present the first comprehensive study to identify the current practices and needs of testing autonomous driving systems in industry.
+Despite the recent development of new ADS testing techniques, it is not clear to what extent those techniques have addressed the needs of ADS practitioners.
+To fill this gap, we present the first comprehensive study to identify the current practices and needs of ADS testing.
 We conducted semi-structured interviews with developers from 10 autonomous driving companies and surveyed 100 developers who have worked on autonomous driving systems.
-Through systematic analysis of interview and questionnaire data, we identified eight common practices and four common needs of testing autonomous driving systems from industry.
-We further surveyed 98 highly relevant papers from 28 SE conferences, journals, and workshops to find solutions to address those needs.
-Finally, we analyzed the limitations of existing testing techniques and proposed several future directions for SE researchers.
+A systematic analysis of the interview and survey data revealed 7 common practices and 4 emerging needs of autonomous driving testing.
+Through a comprehensive literature review, we developed a taxonomy of existing ADS testing techniques and analyzed the gap between ADS research and practitioners' needs.
+Finally, we proposed several future directions for SE researchers, such as developing test reduction techniques to accelerate simulation-based ADS testing.